kalilistic/ACT.Kapture/README.md

  * Consider support for other non-combat events beyond loot.

  ## Report Issue
-You can suggest improvements or report bugs [here](https://github.com/kalilistic/ACT.FFXIV.Kapture/issues).
+You can suggest improvements or report bugs on [github](https://github.com/kalilistic/ACT.FFXIV.Kapture/issues) or on our [discord server](https://discord.gg/ftn4k7x).

  ## Disclaimer
 Use of this program is at your own risk.
 Square Enix does not permit the use of any third party tools, even those which do not modify the game.